loxosceles/SPARQL-buddy/README.md

 This quick introduction assumes that you will be following the examples using iPython.

-Check the default url and set a different one:
+Check the default URL and set a different one:

     sq.url    # 'http://dbpedia.org/sparql'
     sq.url = 'http://semantic.ckan.net/sparql/'